Aquitaine: Ethnic make-up in the Early Middle Ages

 Despite the early conquest of southern Gaul by the Franks after the Battle of Vouillé in 507, the Frankish element was feeble south of the Loire, where Gothic and Gallo-Roman Law prevailed and a small Frankish settlement took place.
 However scarce, some Frankish population and nobles settled down in regions like Albigeois, Carcassonne (on the fringes of Septimania), Toulouse, and Provence and Lower Rhone (the last two not in Aquitaine).
 After the death of the king Dagobert I, the Merovingian tenure south of the Loire became largely nominal, with the actual power being in the hands of autonomous regional leaders and counts.
 The Franks may have become largely assimilated to the preponderant Gallo-Roman culture by the 8th century, but their names were well in use by the ruling class, like Odo.
-Still, in the Battle of Toulouse, the Aquitanian duke Odo was said to be leading an army of Aquitanians and Franks.
+Still, in the Battle of Toulouse, the Aquitanian duke Odo the Great was said to be leading an army of Aquitanians and Franks.

 On the other hand, the Franks did not mix with the Basques, keeping separate paths.
 In the periods before and after the Muslim thrust, the Basques are often cited in several accounts stirring against Frankish attempts to subdue Aquitaine (stretching up to Toulouse) and Vasconia, pointing to a not preponderant but clearly significant Basque presence in the former too.
 Recorded evidence points to their deployment across Aquitaine in a military capacity as a mainstay of the Duke's forces.
 'Romans' are cited as living in the cities of Aquitaine, as opposed to the Franks (mid 8th century).

 Aquitaine after the Treaty of Verdun

-After the 843 Treaty of Verdun, the defeat of Pepin II and the death of Charles the Bald, the Kingdom of Aquitaine (subsumed in West Francia) ceased to have any relevance and the title of King of Aquitaine took on a nominal value.
+After the 843 Treaty of Verdun, the defeat of Pepin II of Aquitaine and the death of Charles the Bald, the Kingdom of Aquitaine (subsumed in West Francia) ceased to have any relevance and the title of King of Aquitaine took on a nominal value.
 In 1058, the Duchy of Vasconia (Gascony) and Aquitaine merged under the rule of William VIII, Duke of Aquitaine.

 The title "Duke of Aquitaine" was held by the counts of Poitiers from the 10th to the 12th century.